Exponential Savings in Agnostic Active Learning through Abstention: Active learning with abstention

 Assume that Massart's noise condition \eqref{eq:massartsmargin} holds with $h > 0$ and that the Bayes rule $f^*_B$ belongs to the class $\F$.
 Under these conditions, there are active learning algorithms (see, for example, \cite{zhang2014beyond, hanneke2015minimax}) showing exponential savings in active learning whenever the disagreement coefficient is bounded.
 We show that Algorithm \ref{alg_al_abs} adapts to the bounded noise condition in the sense that if $p \leq h/4$, it also provides exponential savings and outputs a classifier $\widehat f_p$ such that $\Pr( \widehat f_p(X) = *)$ is small.

 It is known (see, for example, \citep[Equation (5)]{Wegkamp06}) that the optimal $\{0, 1, *\}$-valued classifier with respect to Chow's risk \eqref{rp} is given by

 We see that if Massart's noise condition holds, the Bayes rule $f^*_B$ minimizes the risk \eqref{rp} for all $p \leq h/2$.
 Therefore, if $p \leq h/2$ and $f^*_B \in \F$, the excess risk $R^p(\widetilde f_j) - R(f^*_B)$ cannot be negative.
 Algorithm \ref{alg_al_abs} is constructed in such a way that if it terminates before the $J$-th iteration, then the excess risk $R^p(\widetilde f_j) - R(f^*)$ is negative (see the details of the proof of Theorem \ref{thm:sample_comp_abs}).
 This yields that Algorithm \ref{alg_al_abs} finishes after $J$ iterations in our case.
 We also have the following result. \begin{Proposition} In the notation of Theorem \ref{thm:sample_comp_abs}, assume that the noise condition \eqref{eq:massartsmargin} with the parameter $h > 0$ holds and that $f^*_B \in \F$.
-We have for $p \in [0, h/4]$ that the output classifier $\widehat f_p$ of Algorithm \ref{alg_al_abs}, with the number of label requests as in Theorem \ref{thm:sample_comp_abs}, satisfies, with probability at least $1 - \delta$,
+We have for $p \in (0, h/4]$ that the output classifier $\widehat f_p$ of Algorithm \ref{alg_al_abs}, with the number of label requests